yuekaizhang/dynamo/docs/API/nixl_connect/README.md

  1. **Register local readable memory**:

-    Register local memory buffer(s) with the RDMA subsystem to enable a remote worker to read from.
+    Register local memory buffer(s) with the NIXL subsystem to enable a remote worker to read from.

  2. **Register local writable memory**:

-    Register local memory buffer(s) with the RDMA subsystem to enable a remote worker to write to.
+    Register local memory buffer(s) with the NIXL subsystem to enable a remote worker to write to.

  3. **Read from registered, remote memory**: